1.0 Disease

 ridiculous.
 The Neanderthals and Cro-Magnons carved out different niches.
 The Neanderthals were

-almost exclusively of meat.
-[11] Humans had a lower meat intake and specialized in smaller game.
-Of
+consisted almost exclusively of meat.
+[11] Humans had a lower meat intake and specialized in smaller

-course, there necessarily were some conflicts of interests, but the overall relation was probably like the
+game.
+Of course, there necessarily were some conflicts of interests, but the overall relation was

-or disease.
-Cro-Magnon did not crowd out Neanderthal either militarily or economically, and professionals
+cold, or disease.
+Cro-Magnon did not crowd out Neanderthal either militarily or economically, and

-who make such ridiculous claims need to retake Ecology 101.
-The experts have to face the facts.
-The
+professionals who make such ridiculous claims need to retake Ecology 101.
+The experts have to face

-population of Neanderthals was already in decline for reasons that have nothing to do with interaction
+the facts.
+The population of Neanderthals was already in decline for reasons that have nothing to do

-with other species.
-The Neanderthals collapsed in a background extinction like countless species before
+with interaction with other species.
+The Neanderthals collapsed in a background extinction like

 Fig. 2